-At St. Gregory’s we value, and are dedicated to, the teaching and learning of all aspects regarding Art and Design Technology; we see this as a fundamental part of school life.
-We believe that by providing an ‘Arts Rich Curriculum’ we can contribute to the quality of our children’s lives, both within and beyond school.
-We understand that the purpose of Art and Design education is to give pupils the skills, concepts and knowledge necessary for them to express their responses to ideas and experiences in a visual or tactile form; the appreciation and enjoyment of the visual arts enriches all our lives.
+At St. Gregory’s we believe that by providing a varied art curriculum, we can positively contribute to the quality of our children’s lives, both within and beyond school.
+We understand that the purpose of Art and Design education is to give our children skills and knowledge that enable them to express their responses verbally but also through ideas and experiences in a visual or tactile form.

 As a school and, in accordance with the National Curriculum’s expectations, we aim to ensure that all pupils: